Last Updated:07/04/2026

 September 2025 – Engage contactor

-The Town has engaged PASES Aqua to undertake feral fish removal.
-This occurred at Perry Lakes and Galup in late November and early December.
-More than 1,000 feral fish (including Carp, Perl Cichlids and Goldfish) were removed from the lakes and the process provided valuable insight into the status of invasive fish populations in these wetlands.
+The Town engaged PASES Aqua to undertake feral fish removal at Perry Lakes and Galup in late November and early December.
+More than 1,000 feral fish (including Carp, Pearl Cichlids and Goldfish) were removed from the lakes and the process provided valuable insight into the status of invasive fish populations in these wetlands.
 The lakes require ongoing monitoring and management of feral fish populations.
-It is expected that the next feral fish removal event will occur in Galup in Autumn of 2026.
+A further seven days of feral fish removal was undertake at Galup in the last two weeks in March 2026.
+In addition to the above mentioned feral fish species, this catch included Murray Cod.

 Introduced (pest/invasive/feral) freshwater fish such as koi, carp and goldfish species are known to have detrimental impacts on aquatic ecosystems.